Outpatient Rehab in Ohio

 Outpatient rehab at The Recovery Village Columbus can help you or a loved one schedule your recovery around your work, school and life commitments.

-What Is Outpatient (OP) Rehab?
+What Is Outpatient Rehab?

-What to Expect During the Treatment Process
+About the Outpatient Treatment Process

 After completing the initial treatment levels, those in recovery are the most vulnerable to relapse for the first 1–3 months outside of medical care.
-For this reason, outpatient rehab at The Recovery Village Columbus can last up to three months, but is tailored to each patient’s unique needs.
+For this reason, outpatient rehab at The Recovery Village Columbus can last up to three months but is tailored to each patient’s unique needs.

 Outpatient Rehab Emphasizes: